builtbybianca/hr-idv-fraud-detection/README.md

 ## Limitations

-EXIF metadata is evadable — it can be forged or legitimately stripped (a screenshot has no camera data through no fault of the applicant).
+EXIF metadata is evadable, it can be forged or legitimately stripped (a screenshot has no camera data through no fault of the applicant).
 That's exactly why this is a triage layer that produces signals for human review, never a verdict.
 See [docs/architecture.md](docs/architecture.md) for the full discussion and roadmap.